Robert Stanford Tuck: Later life

-In 1953 he and his wife Joyce, whom he married in 1945, moved to The Lynch at Eastry with their two sons.
-He developed a mushroom farm in collaboration with Douglas Miller and farmed mushrooms for over 20 years.
+Returning to civilian life, Tuck worked for the aircraft manufacturer English Electric until 1955.
+He and his wife Joyce, whom he married in 1945, then moved to The Lynch at Eastry with their family where he started a mushroom farm.
+The following year he was the subject of an episode of This Is Your Life and his biography Fly For Your Life, written by Larry Forrester, was published.
 He retired to Sandwich Bay in the 1970s, where he was a member of St. George's Golf Club.

-His son Michael studied Law at Southampton University in the late 1960s.

-He was the subject of This Is Your Life in 1956, when he was surprised by Eamonn Andrews at the BBC Television Theatre.

-Fly For Your Life, by Larry Forrester, is a biography of his life.

-Tuck also worked as a technical adviser to the film Battle of Britain (1969).
+Tuck also worked as a technical adviser to the 1969 film Battle of Britain.
 He had already developed a friendship with the German fighter ace Adolf Galland, who was also a technical advisor to the film.
 Tuck became the godfather of Galland's son Andreas Hubertus, born 7 November 1966.

 Robert Stanford Tuck died on 5 May 1987 at the age of 70.